P. K. Banerjee: Managerial career

 At the 1982 Asian Games held in New Delhi, Banerjee managed India national team and took Syed Shahid Hakim as assistant manager.
 In 1983, he came back to East Bengal and managed a until 1984, and again in 1985.
 He gave them a Federation Cup, which let the club qualified for 1985–86 Asian Club Championship.
 As part of Central Asia Zone (tournament was named "Coca-Cola Cup"), his team defeated New Road Team of Nepal by 7–0 to start their campaign, where Biswajit Bhattacharya netted four goals, also beat Dhaka Abahani 1–0, Club Valencia 9–0.
 That 9–0 result against the Maldivian outfit is still the biggest margin of victory by an Indian team over any foreign opponents.
-Banerjee led the East Bengal to sixteen major trophies in four seasons which included four Calcutta League titles, four IFA Shield titles, three Rovers Cup titles, two DCM trophies, two Bordoloi Trophy wins and one Durand Cup title.
+Banerjee led the East Bengal to sixteen major trophies in four seasons which included seven Calcutta League titles, four IFA Shield titles, three Rovers Cup titles, two DCM trophies, two Bordoloi Trophy wins and one Durand Cup title.
 His one of the finest Kolkata Derby games as head coach of East Bengal was the semi-final of 1997 Federation Cup, one of the most anticipated matches in Indian football history, in which he guided the club in front of 131,000+ spectators at the Vivekananda Yuba Bharati Krirangan, a 4–1 win against Amal Dutta's Mohun Bagan.
+Afterwards, this match came to be known as Diamond Demolition Derby among East Bengal faithfuls.

 He joined the Tata Football Academy in Jamshedpur and served as its technical director from 1991 to 1997.
 Banerjee was awarded the player of the Millennium in 2005 by FIFA.
 He had also won the International Fair Play Award from the Olympic Committee, a feat that is yet to be repeated by any Indian footballer.
 In 1999, he again took up the post of the technical director of the Indian Football team.
 He also became coach of Mohammedan Sporting in 2003, and then served as technical director of the club.